Math is Fundamental logo

 How much does the sequence of topics matter in Math?

-However, the new Pearson Envision Common Core edition has flipped the script on sequence of instruction a little bit.
+What I noticed right away was that the new Pearson Envision Common Core edition really flipped the script on sequence of instruction a little bit.

 It lists the first 4 topics in 4th Grade Envision Math as: